haklein/certabo-playground/certabo-uci/README.md

 ## Acknowledgments

-* the UCI parser was inspired (and partially copied) by the sunfish engine: https://github.com/thomasahle/sunfish
+* the UCI parser was taken from the sunfish engine: https://github.com/thomasahle/sunfish
-* Certabo for being very open about their boards (open source software, simple protocol, arduino simulator)
+* thanks to CERTABO for being very open about their boards (open source software, simple protocol, arduino simulator)